daj0606/SoftwareDevelopmentWarpSystem/README.md

 Missing slot for getChannelSet, isEmpty, addChannel, removeChannel → throws.
 Defensive copy proof: mutate returned set, then fetch again (unchanged).
 Duplicate adds / removes of non-existent entries don’t change size.
+#HW4
+Added UML Diagrams for the Channel associated classes, 'Visualization.java', and 'WorkLoad.java'.
+Performed Reverse engineering with ChannelAnalysis to build getChannelAnalysisTable().
+Used update class path method in diagram window, as I was not prompted by to reverse engineer on re-launch.